 Josh currently serves as the Airfield Management Training Manager for the 140th Operations Support Squadron at Buckley AFB, Colorado.
 His distinguished career began on Active Duty in 2009 before transitioning to the Colorado Air National Guard.
 Josh electrifies the communities that embrace him.
 In his first duty assignment, he discovered the normally geographically challenging environment of Cannon, New Mexico inspired him to organize multisport events to draw out airmen and promote fitness.
 This naturally drew triathlete influence to his circle.
 Since then, he has competed in more than 100 competitive events throughout the U.S., Asia, and Europe, including RAGBRAI with the AFCT, university team, and AF Marathon Teams.
 His passions for triathlon and community involvement led him to the Colorado State University (CSU) Triathlon Team.
 He is currently studying Industrial and Organizational Psychology in his quest to pursue wider sociological impact.
 In addition to studying and racing, his time is dedicated to student veterans as CSU chapter President of Student Veterans of America.
 Josh is not simply a sports community influence; he is a force for good in the sports community.

 Sara is a mental health provider stationed at Scott AFB, Illinois.
 She grew up competing in team sports and made the switch to endurance racing in her mid-twenties after checking off a marathon from her bucket list.
 Multi-day adventure racing and mountain biking became her primary passions, which combined her love of the outdoors, teamwork, and extreme endurance tests.
 Sara currently enjoys grinding the Midwest gravel, which provides the opportunity to navigate her limits and exceed them.
 Sara’s inaugural AFCT RAGBRAI experience reminded her of the impact military members make within the community and bolstered her connection to the larger Air Force mission.
-In her third year with AFCT, she is excited to lead the Illinois regional team.
+In her fourth year with AFCT, she is excited to lead the Illinois regional team.

 |National Capital Region||Christopher Hoopes, DSN 574-0587, 210-464-5524 (text preferred)|